liferay/liferay-docs/develop/tutorials/articles/120-customizing/01-customizing-jsps/06-overriding-inline-content-using-jsps.markdown

 ![Figure 1: @product@'s homepage's search and sign in components are in a `fieldset`.](../../../images/jsp-readme-inline-fieldset.png)

-The `fieldset` star logic is ready for customization.
+The `fieldset` starting logic is ready for customization.
 Before the end of the `fieldset` tag's starting logic, for example, let's print the word *test* surrounded by asterisks.
 Insert this line before the `start.jsp`'s last `div`
 tag: